arjfabian/linux-cleanup/README.md

 * Pkg (Alpine Linux)
 * Portage (Gentoo)
 * YUM (CentOS, Red Hat)
-* Zypper (openSUSE and SUSE Linux Enterprise)
+* Zypper (openSUSE, SUSE Linux Enterprise)

 ## Base Packages File Creation

 You can create the file on your current system or on a "Clean" install, depending on your needs.
 I **strongly** suggest making sure that the system is in a desirable state (i.e. stable and with no unnecessary packages).

-* Suggestion: Perform a "minimal" install on a virtual machine, run the appropriate command, and export the result so you get a clean base file.
+* **Suggestion:** Perform a "minimal" install on a virtual machine, run the appropriate command, and export the result so you get a clean base file.

 The included `pkgs.base.archlinux` file corresponds to my own "barebones" installation of Arch Linux, but I can not guarantee that this setup will work for most users.